-PLA or Polylactic Acid is an eco-friendly biodegradable plastic made from renewable resources such as corn starch and sugar.
+PLA or Polylactic Acid is an eco-friendly biodegradable hard plastic made from renewable resources such as corn starch and sugar.
 PLA is a wonderful material for 3D printing as it melts at a relatively low temperature and demonstrates much less part warping than other materials such as ABS.
 If actively cooled, much sharper details can be seen on printed corners without the risk of cracking.
 The increased flow can also lead to stronger binding between layers, improving the strength of the printed part.
 With its characteristics of high strength and rigidity, glossy surface, fine details, low toxicity and good chemical resistance, PLA is our number one recommended low-cost choice for general 3D printing applications and is available in a wide variety of colors.

 Nylon is the preferred material for printing parts that require maximum strength, durability, chemical resistance and some pliability.
+It is softer than ABS but harder than rubber.
 Unlike ABS, nylon is a 100% thermoplastic, so it can be re-melted and used again and again without losing its bonding properties.
 Nylon readily absorbs moisture from the air, so special precautions must be taken to dry the filament and keep it in a low-moisture environment during extrusion.
 Although nylon can be a more difficult material to 3D print than PLA and ABS, new formulations such as Taulman Bridge nylon are opening up greater possibilities for printing nylon at a lower temperature and with better bed adhesion.
 With Taulman bridge, there is almost no de-lamination and the bonding of thread-to-thread layers is very impressive.
 We offer Taulman bridge nylon as an option for applications such as laboratory parts, gears, springs, tubes, and particularly for use in the 3D printing of prosthetics.
 Nylon comes at a higher cost than PLA and only comes in translucent white but parts can be dyed with any acid-based dye such as Rit.

 PLA Plus or PLA Blends.
 While PLA is the easiest material for 3D Printing, it’s also brittle and has a glossy surface, which you may or may not want.
 There are new filaments coming on the market that blend PLA with PHA (polyhydroxyalkanoate) to create a tougher and less brittle PLA 3D printing filament with a slightly more matte finish.
 Dutch Filament manufacturer Colorfabb and American manufacturer MeltInk have both developed their own unique blends of PLA/PHA 3D printing filament.
 PLA/PHA filament is more rigid than ABS filaments, is less prone to warping during printing, and PLA/PHA filament printed objects have a lightly glossy finish.
 Like PLA, PHA is a bio-polyester, so the blend is still 100% biodegradeable.